Cellular Boosters for Mobile Data Performance

 Let's start with the very basics.

-A cellular booster is a signal enhancing device that you can purchase to help you get a better signal to your smartphone, mobile hotspot, tablet, or cellular embedded router.
+A cellular booster is a signal-enhancing device that you can purchase to help you get a better signal to your smartphone, mobile hotspot, tablet, or cellular embedded router.

-A stronger signal can result in a more stable connection, fewer dropped calls, sometimes faster data speeds, and even improved battery life, since your devices do not need to work as hard to communicate.
+A stronger signal can result in a more stable connection, fewer dropped calls, sometimes faster data speeds, and even improved battery life - since your devices do not need to work as hard to communicate.

 But a booster is not a magic bullet - and it is important to understand how it works, and when it is appropriate to use one.

-The Three Parts of a Booster
+The Three Parts of a Cellular Booster

 External Antenna

 Also called the donor antenna, the external antenna is placed on the top of your RV or boat, or perhaps even in a window.
-Theoretically, it should be more capable and better positioned than the antennas built into your phone, mobile hotspot or tablet.
+Theoretically, it should be more capable and better positioned than the antennas built into your phone, mobile hotspot, or tablet.

 Amplifier